 Dodge Challenger Review

-The 2013 Dodge Challenger ranks 7 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 34 published reviews and test drives of the Dodge Challenger, and our analysis of reliability and safety data.
+The 2013 Dodge Challenger ranks 7 out of 9 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Dodge Challenger, as well as reliability and safety data.

 Though it’s not as nimble as the Ford Mustang, test drivers say that the 2013 Dodge Challenger stands out with aggressive styling, a spacious interior and powerful engine choices.